mayuribenal/lookafter-project/to-dos.md

-1. fix input fields(welcome: login/registration) (effect, border-radius)
+1. adjust html white margins
+2. when type an input put the bar on the left
-2. fix navbar, its random to click on it
+3. fix navbar, its random to click on it
-3. remove title and time from event and add members picture
+4. remove title and time from event and add members picture